simon-archer/Language-Detection/README.md

 ### 1. Clone the Repository

-Clone the repository to your local machine to start using the Language Detection tool.
+Clone the repository to your local machine using the Language Detection tool.

-shCopy code

 `git clone https://github.com/simon-archer/Language-Detection.git`